raphael-group/chisel/README.md

 2. The **reference human genome** used to align the sequencing reads in the single-cell barcoded BAM.
 The most-used human reference genome are available at [GRC](https://www.ncbi.nlm.nih.gov/grc/human) or [UCSC](http://hgdownload.cse.ucsc.edu/downloads.html#human).
 Moreover, the reference genome `${REF}.fa` must be index by SAMtools (i.e. `samtools faidx ${REF}.fa`) and a dictionary must be created (`i.e. samtools dict ${REF}.fa > ${REF}.dict`) in the same folder as `${REF}`.

 3. A **matched-normal BAM** file containing sequencing reads from a matched-normal sample from the same patient.
 When this sample is not available, user can use the corresponding CHISEL command `chisel-pseudonormal.py` to form a **pseudo** matched-normal sample by extracting diploid normal cells.
-Note that this approach is successfull only when normal diploid cells are present in the barcoded BAM file.
+Note that this approach is successful only when normal diploid cells are present in the barcoded BAM file.

 4. A **VCF file with phased germline SNPs** present in the matched-normal sample.
 CHISEL only requires a VCF with the phase `0|1` or `1|0` within the record of heterozygous phased SNPs and any reference-based phasing method can be used.
 Here, we recommend a very easy two step procedure: (1) use BCFtools to call germline SNPs from the matched-normal sample (as described [here](http://samtools.github.io/bcftools/howtos/variant-calling.html)); (2) use Eagle2 through the [Michigan Imputation Server](https://imputationserver.sph.umich.edu/index.html#!pages/home) to phase germline SNPs with respect to the reference panel HRC.
 Alternatively, Eagle2 can be used [locally](https://data.broadinstitute.org/alkesgroup/Eagle/), and other methods as [SHAPEIT](http://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html) or other panels as 1000 Genomes Phase 3 can be applied, too.
 Note that HRC currently supports only reference `hg19`, therefore user can use [LiftoverVcf from Picard tools](http://broadinstitute.github.io/picard/) or similar methods to convert genomic coordinates to the required `hg19` build, when a different reference genome has been used to align sequencing reads.
 Note that phased germline SNPs can be also provided in `POS` format, i.e. tab-separated dataframe with field `CHROMOSOME  POSITION  PHASE` where phase is either `0|1` or `1|0`.